-How to make physicians roll their eyes: Talk to them about online physician-rating sites.
+How to make neurologists roll their eyes: Talk to them about online physician-rating sites.

 “Disgruntled or frustrated patients may give undeserving bad reviews based on a single experience that could then discourage other patients from seeking care from that particular physician,” say the authors.

-Fortunately, of the small number of patients (seven percent) who actually leave reviews, even fewer leave bad reviews, let alone scathing reviews.
-In fact, most reviews are positive, with an average rating of eight out of ten.
+Fortunately, of the small number of patients (7 percent) who actually leave reviews, even fewer leave bad reviews, let alone scathing writeups.
+In fact, most reviews are positive, with an average rating of eight out of 10.

-Unfortunately, one bad review in a small pool of reviews can be disproportionately amplified by the power of the web and the popularity of these physician-rating sites.
+Unfortunately, one bad post in a small pool of reviews can be disproportionately amplified by the power of the internet and the popularity of these websites.
 Among the most popular are:

 Each of these sites hosts millions of reviews, and they are just the top tier.

-In 2016, the authors of this study of commercial physician-rating websites identified 66 potential physician-rating sites, 28 of which met their inclusion criteria.
-They then searched those sites for 600 physicians, randomly chosen from three large metropolitan areas in the United States.
-Most sites used a star rating system and collected narrative comments.
+In 2016, the authors of this study identified 66 potential physician-rating sites, 28 of which met their inclusion criteria.
+They then searched those sites for 600 physicians, randomly chosen from three large metropolitan areas in the U.S. Most sites used a star rating system and collected comments.
 Two-thirds of the physicians had reviews on at least one site, with more than 8,000 reviews for the group.

-In other words, if you are a physician working in the United States today, you likely have a listing and at least one review on a physician-rating website.
+In other words, if you are a physician working in the U.S. today, you likely have a listing and at least one review on a physician-rating website.
 And this can affect your bottom line.

-According to the authors of the 2019 study mentioned at the top of this article, the factors that had the biggest impact on a physician’s ratings were:
+According to the authors of the 2019 study mentioned above, the following factors had the biggest impact on a physician’s ratings:

-It is notable that none of these factors has much to do with a physician’s medical knowledge, ability to diagnose, ethics, or even skill level (hence the eye rolling and indifference to these rating sites among physicians), but they are factors that can be changed.
+It is notable that none of these factors has much to do with a physician’s medical knowledge, ability to diagnose, ethics, or even skill level.
+They are, however, factors that can be changed.